CalderaWP/caldera/README.md

 __Do NOT use npm, use Yarn.__

-Approach to implimenting CRA + shared component libraries came from [this post](https://itnext.io/guide-react-app-monorepo-with-lerna-d932afb2e875) and [this repo](https://github.com/nareshbhatia/lerna-workspaces-react-es6)
+Approach to implementing CRA + shared component libraries came from [this post](https://itnext.io/guide-react-app-monorepo-with-lerna-d932afb2e875) and [this repo](https://github.com/nareshbhatia/lerna-workspaces-react-es6)

 * Start storybooks
     - `yarn storybook`